 The success of your e-commerce site depends on how much revenue you generate over time.
 To do this, you need to sell as many products or services as possible.

-The challenge now is attracting the right people to your online store to increase the chances of conversions.
+The challenge now is attracting the right people to your online store and continually improving the conversion rate of product pages.
 And regardless of your site’s niche, e-commerce is a generally competitive industry.
 You want to get any advantage you can get your hands on to improve your sales and profitability.

 Among the different tactics you can pursue, video marketing is one of them.
 If you haven’t tried creating videos to encourage more people to buy from your store, you’re in luck!
 In this post, you’ll learn the diverse ways you can put video marketing to work for your e-commerce business and enable you to hawk more customers.

 The best way to introduce your products and services to your audience is to show, not tell.
 Aside from taking high-resolution photos of your physical products, film a video of someone demonstrating to viewers how to use your products to full effect.
 By narrating the step-by-step process of putting your products to good use, you leave little to viewers’ imaginations, and they can see the products in action.
 This way, people will have a complete understanding of how it works to make an informed decision.
 “And on top of that, you can save a lot of time by enabling users to get information via videos rather than having long chats with your support team in live chat.”

 Video tutorials are even more popular in the cloud application space.
 You can film someone using your software from their desktop, with a voiceover detailing the steps of using its different features.
 Aside from this, you can also invite people to your webinars and showcase your product live with attendees.